Soil Reinforcing Mat

 - Coir Erosion Control Matting: This can be used for shoreline stabilization, slope reinforcement, and wetland restoration.
 Mats are available in a woven design that includes areas for planting and seeding.

-- Coir Logs and Coir Blocks: These coir products will be larger in their vertical structure for areas with more storm water or water flows.
-These coir products can similarly be used for restoration applications, reinforcement along banks and streams, and more.
+- Coir Logs: These coir products will be larger in their vertical structure for areas with more storm water or water flows.
+Coir logs can similarly be used for restoration applications, reinforcement along banks and streams, and more.

 Typical features you will find on a geotextile material includes the following: